TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: Evaluation

 \subsection{Dataset Construction}

-Using real memory data from five highly active TOBU app users, we selected four unique memory retrieval conversations per user, utilizing the TOBUGraph memory retrieval technique.
-For comparison, we applied the same memory retrieval requests to generate conversations using baseline RAG approaches where the only difference between TOBUGraph and baseline approaches being the retrieval technique.
+Using real memory data from 20 highly active TOBU app users with extensive memory databases, we anonymized the data and created 80 unique memory retrieval requests.
+We then applied the TOBUGraph memory retrieval technique to process conversations and retrieve relevant memories for each request.
+For comparison, we used the same retrieval requests with baseline RAG approaches, employing their respective retrieval techniques.